 3. Non-Linear processing

-For preprocessing, we take our individual images, align, and stack into a single image per filter.
-But this workflow includes many individual steps that I typically follow with no deviation (1.
-Image Calibration, 2.
+For preprocessing, the basic flow is to align and stack the individual images into a single image for each filter.
+But there are many more intermediate steps that should be included.
+And in most cases, these steps are always performed the same way regardless of the object imaged.
+(1. Image Calibration, 2.
 Cosmetic Correction, 3.
 Subframe Selector, 4.
 Star Alignment, 5.
 Local Normalization, 6.
 Image Integration, 7.
 Drizzle Integration)

 For a while, PixInsight included a Batch Preprocessing script.
-This was helpful, but it didn’t have the capability to handle every part of my preprocessing workflow.
-However, around 2021, the Batch Preprocessing script received some very welcome enhancements that incorporates all parts of my flow.
-I know almost entirely use the latest Weighted Batch Preprocessing script for my astrophotography images.
+This was helpful, but it didn’t have the capability to handle every part of a normal preprocessing workflow.
+However, around 2021, the Batch Preprocessing script received some very welcome enhancements that incorporates all parts of a preprocessing workflow.
+The Weighted Batch Preprocessing Script requires minimal configuration before letting it perform the preprocessing steps, which can often take hours.

 Prerequisites

-Before we begin, we need to have a Cosmetic Correction icon within our PixInsight workspace so it gets incorporated into the script.
+Before beginning, a Cosmetic Correction icon must be available within the PixInsight workspace so it can get incorporated into the script.
 To create the icon, simply figure out the Cosmetic Correction settings, then drag the triangle (lower-left corner of the wizard) onto the workspace.
 It is a good idea to label the icon after creation.

 Overview